samehkamaleldin/spark-vagrant/README.md

 # spark-vagrant
-Spark on vagrant of demonstration purposes
+A running version of `Spark` on `Vagrant` for demonstration purposes